-Creeping Fig (Ficus pumila) Indoor Care, Common Problems and Remedies
+Creeping Fig (Ficus pumila) Indoor Care; Watering, Light, Fertilizer, Soil, Problems

-Ficus pumila easily adapts to indoor growing conditions.
-In this guide, we will explore the best practices for growing this plant indoors, including propagation and solutions to common problems.
-First, we look at some characteristics of the plant.
+Ficus pumila easily adapts to indoor growing conditions and will add a lush greenery to any indoor space.
+In this guide, we will explore the best practices for growing this plant indoors, including solutions to common problems.

-Creeping Fig also called Climbing Fig is one of the lowly Ficus varieties and grows as a trailer or a climber, producing a dense green carpet making it one of the best indoor ground covers.
+Creeping Fig also called Climbing Fig is among low-growing Ficus varieties, and grows as a trailer or a climber, producing a dense green carpet making it one of the best indoor ground covers.

 The stems in Climbing Fig will cling to any damp surface and can climb up to a height of 4 metres.
 Its aerial roots produce a translucent latex that hardens on drying, allowing the plant to adhere to their support.

-Ficus pumila has a high humidity requirement, this coupled with its compact size make it perfect for a terrarium.
-The long trailing stems are ideal for a hanging basket, a tabletop or a shelf.
-It is one of the best plants for a hanging basket.
+Ficus pumila has a high humidity requirement, this coupled with its compact size make it perfect for a closed terrarium.
+The long trailing stems are ideal for a hanging basket, a pedestal, a tabletop or a shelf.

 The plant bears numerous, tiny, oval-shaped leaves with opposite veins.
 The Latin name "pumila" comes from the word "pumilus" meaning dwarf which refers to the very small leaves.